lupyuen/nuttx-star64/README.md

 -   ["Rolling to RISC-V"](https://lupyuen.github.io/articles/pinephone2#rolling-to-risc-v)

+Let's port Apache NuttX RTOS to Pine64 Star64 64-bit RISC-V SBC!
+(Based on StarFive JH7110 SoC)

+Hopefully NuttX will run on Pine64 PineTab-V, which is also based on StarFive JH7110 SoC.

 # Linux Images for Star64

 Let's examine the Linux Images for Star64 SBC, to see how U-Boot Bootloader is configured.
 (We'll boot NuttX later with U-Boot)